Avro Canada

-A. V. Roe Canada Limited was a Canadian aircraft manufacturing company that existed from 1945 to 1962.
-It was founded in 1945 as an aircraft plant and within 13 years became the third-largest company in Canada, one of the largest 100 companies in the world, and directly employing over 50,000.
-Avro Canada was best known for the CF-105 Arrow, but through growth and acquisition, it rapidly became a major, integrated company that had diverse holdings.
+Avro Canada, officially A. V. Roe Canada Limited, was a Canadian aircraft manufacturing company that existed from 1945 to 1962.
+It was founded in 1945 as an aircraft plant and within 13 years became the third-largest company in Canada, and one of the 100 largest companies in the world, directly employing over 50,000 people.
+Avro Canada was best known for the CF-105 Arrow, but it was an integrated company with diverse holdings.

-Following the cancellation of the CF-105 Arrow the company ceased operations in 1962.
+Following the cancellation of the CF-105 Arrow, the company ceased operations in 1962.

 A.V.
 Roe Canada

 Origins

 During World War II, Victory Aircraft in Malton, Ontario, was Canada's largest aircraft manufacturer.
 Prior to 1939, as a part of National Steel Car of Hamilton, the concern was one of a number of "shadow factories" set up in Canada to produce British aircraft designs far out of range of enemy attack.
 National Steel Car produced Avro Anson trainers, Handley Page Hampden bombers, Hawker Hurricane fighters and Westland Lysander army cooperation aircraft.
 National Steel Car Corporation of Malton, Ontario was formed in 1938 and renamed Victory Aircraft in 1942 when the Canadian government took over ownership and management of the main plant.
 During World War II, Victory Aircraft built Avro (UK) aircraft: 3,197 Anson trainers, 430 Lancaster bombers, six Lancastrian, one Lincoln bomber and one York transport.